AtomicAlbatross/esPass/README.md

 # Your Passwords.
 In your pocket.

-The ESP32 Keypass is a small device that stores all your passwords in a dry and save place, fully encrypted.
+The esPass is a small device that stores all your passwords in a dry and save place, fully encrypted.